jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

     (i) the government of any other country; or
     (ii) any international organisation.
 (6) In this section,—
-  - **family violence** has the meaning given in section 9 of the Family Violence Act 2018
+  - **family violence** has the meaning given in section 9 of the Family Violence Act 2018.
-  - **gang** has the meaning given in section 4 of the Gangs Act 2024
-  - **organised criminal group** has the meaning given in section 98A of the Crimes Act 1961.

 ### 24B General conditions of firearms licence
 (1) Every firearms licence is subject to the conditions that the holder of a firearms licence must,—